What is BRAMI?

 Absolutely.
 We want to be your go-to plant-based protein snack.

 Lupini beans are naturally pest resistant, and the farms that grow them use organic practices, but it will take some time before they are certified.

 What's the shelf-life?

-They don’t need to be refrigerated until after opening the inner pouch.
+They don’t need to be refrigerated until after opening.
 If you then find the willpower not to polish off the whole bag, we recommend you reseal the pouch and refrigerate them.
 They will keep for at least two weeks in the refrigerator, though if you’re anything like us, they will be long gone before that.

 Are there allergens?